Ingredients

 - 1/4 teaspoon ground cinnamon

-Roll the dough out on a generously floured work surface.
+- Roll the dough out on a generously floured work surface.
 Keep turning the dough after every roll to ensure it doesn’t stick to the counter and is of even thickness and to avoid overworking the dough.
 Add additional flour to the dough, the counter, and your rolling pin as needed.
-Roll out into a 12 to 14-inch circle, depending on how deep your pie tin is.
+Roll out into a 13-inch circle about 1/8-inch thick.

-Gently roll the dough up and around the rolling pin then unroll and drape over a 9-inch pie tin.
-Gently press into the pie tin, being careful to avoid stretching it to fit.
-Use scissors or a knife to trim the excess dough, leaving a 3/4-inch overhang.
+- Gently roll the dough up and around the rolling pin then unroll and drape over a 9-inch pie pan.
+Gently press into the pie pan, being careful to avoid stretching it to fit.
+Use scissors or a knife to trim the excess dough, leaving a 1-inch overhang.
 Fold the overhang under itself and crimp or flute.
 Avoid making the flute so heavy that it slumps over.
 Pierce the base of the dough with a fork.

-Wrap the dough in plastic and refrigerate for at least 2 hours, or overnight.
+- Cover the dough in plastic wrap and refrigerate for at least 2 hours, or overnight.

-Fill the crust completely with pie weights, rice, granulated sugar, or dried beans.
+- Fill the crust completely to the top with pie weights, rice, granulated sugar, or dried beans.
 Place on a rimmed baking sheet.
 Bake until just barely beginning to brown and no longer raw, about 15 to 18 minutes.
 Remove from oven, and carefully remove the foil and pie weights.

 Make the filling:

-In a small saucepan set over medium heat, melt the butter.
+- In a medium stainless steel sauté pan set over medium heat, melt the butter.
 Swirling the pan occasionally, continue to cook the butter.
 It should become foamy with audible cracking and popping noises.
 Once the crackling stops, continue to swirl the pan until the butter develops a nutty aroma and brown bits start to form at the bottom.
 Once the bits are amber in color, about 2 to 3 minutes after the popping stops, remove from heat.
 Let cool until just warm.

 Make the whipped cream: